Overture-7421/Overture_QR_Scouting/README.md

     *   Option to copy a comma-separated list of the data column headers (useful for setting up spreadsheets).
 *   **Form Reset:** Quickly clears most fields and increments the match number for the next match, keeping scouter initials and robot selection.
 *   **Dark Theme:** Features a visually appealing dark theme suitable for event environments.
+*   **Schedule Import (.txt):** Load a simple .txt with Event name, Scouter IDs, their assigned matches, robot positions (Blue 1..Red 3), and team numbers.
+After loading, the app pops up for Scouter ID, then offers that scouter’s matches and auto-fills scouter, match number, robot position, and team.

 ## How to Use